jrsinclair/mazes-presentation/presentation.md

 ## Recursion

-Noe: We're ready to code our actual algorithm.
+Note: We're ready to code our actual algorithm.
 Now, we're going to do this using recursion.
 And recursion has a bad reputation.

 ---